-Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees.
+Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees, directors and consultants.
 There are no shares available for grant under this plan which expired on December 31, 2006.
 Options issued under this plan expire 10 years after the date of grant and generally vested 1/36 per month, with full vesting after three years.
 Under the Company's 2008 Stock Incentive Plan, options issued expire10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
-The Company did not grant any options during the three months ended December 31, 2014 or 2013.
+The Company did not grant any options during the three months ended December 31, 2015 or 2014.

 Compensation expense is recognized only for share-based payments expected to vest.
 The Company estimates forfeitures at the date of grant based on historical experience and future expectations.
-No stock compensation expense related to options was recognized forthe three months ended December 31, 2014 or 2013.
+No stock compensation expense related to options was recognized for thethree months ended December 31, 2015 or 2014.

-No stock options were exercised during the three months ended December 31, 2014 or 2013
+No stock options were exercised during thethree months ended December 31, 2015 or 2014

-The following table summarizes the stock options outstanding and exercisable atDecember 31, 2014:
+The following table summarizes the stock options outstanding and exercisable atDecember 31, 2015:

-Options Wghted.
-Avg.
-Outstanding and Exercisable Remaining Life Wghted.
-Avg.
-Aggregate at December 31, 2014 (years) Exercise Price Intrinsic Value Total 180,000 3.09 \$ 2.60 \$ 238,500
+Options Weighted Avg.
+Outstanding and Exercisable Remaining Life Weighted Avg.
+Aggregate at December 31, 2015 (years) Exercise Price Intrinsic Value Total 180.000 2.09 \$ 2.60 \$ 16 200 Ī

-The aggregate intrinsic value in the table above is before income taxes, based on the closing price of the Company's common stock of \$3.92 per share as of the last business day of the period endedDecember 31, 2014.
-As of December 31, 2014, the Company had no unrecognized compensation expense relating to outstanding stock options as all outstanding stock options were fully vested.
+The aggregate intrinsic value in the table above is before income taxes, based on the closing price of the Company's common stock of \$1.45 per share as of the last business day of the period endedDecember 31, 2015.
+As of December 31, 2015, the Company had no unrecognized compensation expense relating to outstanding stock options as all outstanding stock options were fully vested.